jmdavis/bemgr/README.md

 major OS upgrade).
 That way, if something goes wrong, it's possible to restore the previous state of the OS by switching to the previous boot environment.

-`bemgr activate` is used to switch to a different boot environment the next time that the computer reboots (and boot managers will typically give the ability to manually select a boot environment other than the default to boot from).
+`bemgr activate` is used to set a different boot environment as the default so that it will be the active boot environment the next time that the computer reboots (and boot managers will typically give the ability to manually select a boot environment other than the default to boot from).

 `bemgr destroy` is used to remove boot environments.